 You might think the answer to that question is a simple, "Of course he was!"
 But the biblical record - particularly from Jesus himself - is not at all that clear.
 In fact, it can be argued that New Testament writers... and Jesus himself!... by and large declare Jesus NOT to be God!

-We've offered some powerful Bible studies at FCCEM over the years (for example, within the last ten years we conducted a 188 session, 4-1/2 year study of the Bible from cover-to-cover).
-"Is Jesus God?" ranks among the best of those studies.
+We've offered some powerful Bible studies at FCCEM over the years (for example, within the last ten years we conducted a 4-1/2 year, 188 session content review of the Bible from Genesis to Revelation); "Is Jesus God?" ranks among the best of those studies.
 We believe this is one of the most comprehensive reviews of the issue of Jesus' divinity that any church study group has ever taken.
 We'd love to welcome you for a visit.

 [NOTE: Our current COVID-19 safety protocols do NOT require people to wear a mask or other facial covering when in the building, which means Bible study participants may also attend without a mask (but wearing a mask is ALWAYS your option!)]